Guide to Indoor Gardening on a Budget – What You Need

 1. Basic items for gardening on a budget

 You can’t start a garden if you don’t have the right equipment.
 Watering cans, seed starting kits, hand trowel, plant pots, small gardening shears, and even gloves will come in handy when starting a garden.
 Some of these you’re going to have to pick up at a store, but others you can certainly try some DIY instead to save some money.

-To get started in any garden, you’re going to need a seed starting kit.
+To get started in any garden, especially gardening on a budget, you’re going to need a seed starting kit.
 But you don’t have to go out and buy it from the gardening store.
 You can easily make a seed starting kit with some toilet rolls and empty egg cartons.

 So be sure to keep them around in case you need them again in the future!

 You don’t need to buy expensive pots; old mason jars can work great for growing herbs.
 Furthermore, you can increase your plants in upside-down plastic bottles.
 Just saw them in half, put them in another translucent plastic container, put the soil on the top, and add the seeds.
 What makes this especially pleasant is you don’t have to water them as much.
 Try and keep any plastic bottles or jars you’re planning on throwing out.
 You’d be amazed how much you can use.